Taxon in disguise

-In bacteriology, a taxon in disguise is a species, genus or higher unit of biological classification whose evolutionary history reveals has evolved from another unit of a similar or lower rank, making the parent unit paraphyletic.
+In bacteriology, a taxon in disguise is a species, genus or higher unit of biological classification whose evolutionary history reveals that it has evolved from another unit of a similar or lower rank, making the parent unit paraphyletic.
 That happens when rapid evolution makes a new species appear so radically different from the ancestral group that it is not (initially) recognised as belonging to the parent phylogenetic group, which is left as an evolutionary grade.

 While the term is from bacteriology, parallel examples are found throughout the tree of life.
 For example, four-footed animals have evolved from piscine ancestors but since they are not generally considered fish, they can be said to be "fish in disguise".

 In many cases, the paraphyly can be resolved by reclassifying the taxon in question under the parent group.
-However, in bacteriology, since renaming groups may have serious consequences since by causing confusion over the identity of pathogens, it is generally avoided for some groups.
+However, in bacteriology, since renaming groups may have serious consequences by causing confusion over the identity of pathogens, it is generally avoided for some groups.

 Examples

 Shigella

 The bacterial genus Shigella is the cause of bacillary dysentery, a potentially-severe infection that kills over a million people every year.
 The genus (S. dysenteriae, S. flexneri, S. boydii, S. sonnei) have evolved from the common intestinal bacterium Escherichia coli, which renders that species paraphyletic.
 E. coli itself can also cause serious dysentery, but differences in genetic makeup between E. coli and Shigella cause different medical conditions and symptoms.

-Escherichia coli is a badly-classified species since some strains share only 20% of their genome.
-It is so diverse that it should be given a higher taxonomic ranking.
-However, medical conditions associated with E. coli itself and Shigella make the current classification not to be changed to avoid confusion in medical context.
-Shigella will thus remain "E. coli in disguise".
+Escherichia coli is a poorly-classified species as some strains share only 20% of their genome.
+The species has proven to be quite diversive and should ideally be subdivided into further taxonomic groups.
+However, medical conditions associated with E. coli and Shigella complicate reclassification in an attempt to avoid causing confusion in medical contexts.
+As such, Shigella and several sub-branches of E. coli remain undivided despite genomic evidence suggesting otherwise.